-WWE News: Teddy Long To Be Inducted Into Hall Of Fame By JBL And Ron Simmons
+WWE News: Teddy Long to Be Inducted Into Hall of Fame by JBL and Ron Simmons

-Last month, former referee, manager, and SmackDown general manager Teddy Long was announced as member of the 2017 WWE Hall of Fame class.
+Last month, former referee, manager and SmackDown general manager Teddy Long was announced as member of the 2017 WWE Hall of Fame class.
 On Friday, WWE revealed Long will be inducted by former A.P.A. members John Bradshaw Layfield and Ron Simmons.

 BREAKING: @teddyplayalong will be inducted into the #WWEHOF Class of 2017 by @JCLayfield & #RonSimmons! https://t.co/xfY3CRODIq pic.twitter.com/xQxPjBywUO